Military history of South America: Native revolts and slavery

 Many other tribes attempted to revolt against their colonial rulers.
 The Wayuu along the Venezuela-Colombia border had never been very subjugated by the Spanish and between 1701 and 1769 there were six rebellions, during which the Wayuu became famous for their use of firearms and horses in battle.
 In 1769, the largest of these, there were as many as 20,000 Wayuu under arms.
 In the south, another major revolt, the 'War of the Seven Reductions', occurred in 1754, when the Guarani tribes rose up against Spanish-Portuguese rule.
 The Guarani lived along the contested border in South America; when the colonial powers decided to redraw the boundaries at the Treaty of Madrid, the decision was taken to relocate the Guarani.
-Led by Sepé Tiaraju, the Guarani fought to avoid removal from 1754-6, ultimately being defeated by the combined forces of Spain and Portugal.
+Led by Sepé Tiaraju, the Guarani fought to avoid removal from 1754 to 1756, ultimately being defeated by the combined forces of Spain and Portugal.

 Not all the revolts were indigenous in origin.
 The revolt of the Communeros broke out in Paraguay from 1721 to 1732, forming one of the first uprisings against Spanish colonial rule.
 Led by José de Antequera y Castro, the revolt formed around grievances between the settlers and the Spanish crown.
 In 1724 Viceroy José de Armendáriz sent in troops, who defeated the Comuneros.
 Antequera was captured, brought to Lima and executed.
 Further revolts in Asunción in 1730 and 1732 were also quelled.

 Wars of Independence, 19th century

 The Wars of Independence in South America were the numerous wars against Spanish rule that took place during the early 19th century, from 1808 to 1829.
 The conflicts can be characterized both as a civil wars and a war of national liberation, since the majority of combatants on both sides were Spanish Americans and the goal of the conflict for one side was the independence of the Spanish colonies in the Americas.
-The events in Napoleonic Europe, during which France deposed Ferdinand VII of Spain and Maria I of Portugal provided the spark for conflict within both Spanish and Portuguese colonies between those pro-Independence criollos who sought political and economic independence from Europe and Royalist criollos, who supported the continued allegiance to and permanence within the Spanish or Portuguese empires.
+The events in Napoleonic Europe, during which France deposed Ferdinand VII of Spain and Maria I of Portugal provided the spark for conflict within both Spanish and Portuguese colonies between those pro-independence criollos who sought political and economic independence from Europe and royalist criollos, who supported the continued allegiance to and permanence within the Spanish or Portuguese empires.
 The conflict saw prolonged campaigns between poorly equipped, largely peasant forces, often in harsh conditions.
 By the end of the wars, the military relationship between South America and Europe had changed forever.